 At the main entrance to the Park, there are washrooms with infant change tables.
-The park has a privately owned canteen onsite during the summer months and there is a fantastic picnic area adjacent to the Park with tables, shelters, privy washrooms and running water.
-Both big and little kids will enjoy our wonderful playground!
-The picnic area is also the starting point for the three and a half kilometre round trip walk to St. Andrew’s Marsh.
+The park has a privately owned canteen onsite during the summer months and there is a fantastic picnic area adjacent to the Park with tables, shelters, washrooms, and running water.
+Both big and little kids will enjoy their wonderful playground!
+The picnic area is also the starting point for the three-and-a-half-kilometer round-trip walk to St. Andrew’s Marsh.

 Shubenacadie Wildlife Park

 When: Open year-round.
-Information about Opening Hours here
+Check information about opening hours

 Where: just off Highway 102, Exit 11 at Stewiacke from Truro, or Exit 9 from Halifax